-The triaxial test procedure according to IEC 62153-4-n series is designed to measure transfer impedance and screening- or coupling attenuation on cables, connectors and components.
+Triaxial test procedure per IEC 62153-4-n is designed to measure transfer impedance and screening or coupling attenuation on cables, connectors and components.

 Since the procedure for determining the transfer impedance is addressed in the following chapters, the most important key points, especially with regard to connectors, are briefly presented here.